goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   >>> z3c.zalchemy.createTable('aTable')

-Note that the transaction handling is done inside zope.
+Note that the transaction handling is done inside Zope.

   >>> import transaction
   >>> txn = transaction.begin()

 Everything inside SQLAlchemy needs a Session.
 We must obtain the Session from zalchemy.
-This makes sure that a transaction handler is inserted into zope's transaction process.
+This makes sure that a transaction handler is inserted into Zope's transaction process.

 To simplify the usage of getSession we store the function in "session" (see also the note above).